 - Formal head of the society

-– works with the other executive to ensure the society is operating as per its bylaws and Service Alberta
+- Works with the other executive to ensure the society is operating as per its bylaws and Service Alberta

-– chairs meetings including the AGM – usually via zoom
+- Chairs meetings including the AGM – usually via Zoom

-– creates the agenda with other executive
+- Creates the agenda with other executive

 Being president they are able to make the role suit their strengths and be involved in the future of the garden.

 Vice President: Diana

-– is often the past president or a member thinking of taking on the President role
+- Often is the past president or a member thinking of taking on the President role

-– helps the executive in general and helps fill in for the President
+- Helps the executive in general and helps fill in for the President

-– creates the budget with the executive and leads
+- Creates the budget with the executive and leads

-– creates, presents at AGM and files the financial report with Service Alberta
+- Creates, presents at AGM and files the financial report with Service Alberta

-– manages the bank account, issues cheques,
+- Manages the bank account and issues cheques